 And clear moonlight will forever illumine her patch of earth.

 As we’ve begun to learn by now by dint of repeated example, Chinese dynasties tended to follow a life cycle similar to that of the maiden above — that of a splendid but all too short morning and noon, followed by a longer, slower afternoon and evening.
-The Song dynasty has an unusually sharp line of demarcation between its flow and its ebb.
+The Song dynasty has an unusually sharp line of demarcation between its times of waxing and waning.

 But, surprisingly, that humiliation did not mark the end of the Song dynasty.
 One of the Song emperor’s sons was still at large.
 He now took refuge behind the barrier of the Qinling Mountains, setting up what he hoped would be his temporary capital in the city of Lin’an, which is known today as Hangzhou.
 As always, the natural landscape of Southern Inner China proved a more effective protection than any number of human-made walls.
-The Jin armies, built for cavalry battles on open plains, were vastly less effective in mountains, swamps, and forests.
+The Jin armies, built for cavalry battles on open plains, were vastly less effective on the watery terrain of the South.
 And yet the Song armies were equally unable to accomplish their goal of reconquering Northern Inner China.
 A bloody stalemate eventually gave way to a wary peace, founded on a bifurcated Inner China.

 Yet the Song Chinese themselves remained keenly conscious of the reduced circumstances of their empire.
-They never ceased to consider Lin’an merely their temporary capital, never ceased to pine for the other half of that territory they regarded as Chinese by divine will.
+They never ceased to view Lin’an as merely their temporary capital, never ceased to pine for the other half of that realm they regarded as Chinese by divine right.
 The poetry of the period is filled with laments for the land “where music had been played, [that] now smells of goats and sheep.”

 Before the barbarians could be exterminated,